juucustodio/xamarin-docs.pt-br/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0079" />

-### <a name="mt0078-the-recommended-xcode-version-for-xamarinios--is-xcode--or-later-the-current-xcode-version-found-in--is-"></a>MT0078: O Xcode versão recomendada do xamarin.
+### <a name="mt0078-the-recommended-xcode-version-for-xamarinios--is-xcode--or-later-the-current-xcode-version-found-in--is-"></a>MT0078: A versão recomendada do Xcode para xamarin.
 IOS * é Xcode * ou posterior.
 A versão atual do Xcode (encontrada no *) é *.

 Este é um aviso informando que a versão atual do Xcode não é a versão recomendada do Xcode para esta versão do xamarin.
 IOS.